-Section 63 of TCE 2007 stipulates that a person is an enforcement agent if they hold a certificate issued by a court (a “Certificated Enforcement Agent”).
+Section 63 of The Tribunals, Courts and Enforcement Act 2007 stipulates that a person is an enforcement agent if they hold a certificate issued by a court (a “Certificated Enforcement Agent”).
 There are, of course, some exceptions to this rule, this being that Police Officers, HMRC Officers and authorised people of the Welsh Revenue Authority can act as enforcement agents without the requirement to hold a certificate.
 To this end, the roles of “non-certificated bailiff” and “certificated bailiff” were abolished.

 Certification Process for Enforcement Agents